alaxvong/udacity-p6-linux-server-configuration/README.md

 - `$ sudo apt-get update`
 - `$ sudo apt-get upgrade`

-(You may be prompted a couple of times in the middle of the upgrade about packages having been locally modified.
-I chose to "Keep the local version currently installed").
+You may be prompted a couple of times in the middle of the upgrade about packages having been locally modified.
+I chose to "Keep the local version currently installed".

 ---
 #### 3. Add new user